ysyk2021/the-power-of-adaptability-using-lifelong-learning-to-navigate-change/src/chapter-9-2.md

-Chapter 6: Tips for Staying Focused on Goals
+Tips for Staying Focused on Goals
 ============================================

 In this chapter, we will explore valuable tips and techniques to help you stay focused on your goals.
 Goal setting is an essential part of navigating change, and maintaining focus is crucial for achieving those goals.
 By implementing the following strategies, you can enhance your focus and increase your chances of success.